Project-OSRM/node-osrm/README.md

 **1)** Confirm the desired OSRM version/hash.

-The will be more configurable in the future, but currently this requires pinging @springmeyer to bump the hash used [here](https://github.com/mapnik/mapnik-packaging/blob/051f66433ef393fa48c0ba9bb6f0a002967940e7/osx/scripts/build_osrm.sh#L11).
+This will be more configurable in the future, but currently this requires pinging @springmeyer to bump the hash used [here](https://github.com/mapnik/mapnik-packaging/blob/051f66433ef393fa48c0ba9bb6f0a002967940e7/osx/scripts/build_osrm.sh#L11).

 **2)** Bump node-osrm version